 Special court Hanover

-Special courts, including the Special Court of Hanover, developed during the 12 years of National Socialist rule from special criminal chambers for the prosecution of political Nazi opponents into “armoured troops of criminal justice” to keep the entire (wartime) society compliant with draconian threats of punishment.
+Special Courts, including the Special Court in Hanover, evolved over the 12 years of National Socialist rule from being special criminal tribunals dedicated to the persecution of the Nazi’s political opponents to “armoured troops of the criminal justice system”, there to keep the entire (wartime) society submissive by doling out draconian threats of punishment.

 Paper label that was attached to radios ("Volksempfängern") in the Third Reich.
 It warns the population against listening to so-called "enemy stations".
 Author unknown.
 Wikimedia Commons